liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Sales--SalesApi.md

 ##### `public ` [`SalesDto`](.github/workflows/documentation/md/AtomicMarketApiClient--Sales--SalesDto.md#class_atomic_market_api_client_1_1_sales_1_1_sales_dto)` ` [`Sales`](#class_atomic_market_api_client_1_1_sales_1_1_sales_api_1aa0e37cd4086cddc4ba41ff9855d83b9b)`()`

-It builds an HTTP request, sends it to the API, and returns the response as a SalesDto object
+It builds an HTTP request, sends it to the API, and returns the response as a SalesDto object.

 #### Returns
 A SalesDto object

 ##### `public ` [`SaleDto`](.github/workflows/documentation/md/AtomicMarketApiClient--Sales--SaleDto.md#class_atomic_market_api_client_1_1_sales_1_1_sale_dto)` ` [`Sale`](#class_atomic_market_api_client_1_1_sales_1_1_sales_api_1a98a3e978a8fbea5e89099f424aee67c4)`(int id)`

-This function will return a `SaleDto` object from the API
+This function will return a `SaleDto` object from the API.

 #### Parameters
 * `id` The id of the sale you want to retrieve.